hstarmans/hexastorm/readme.md

 <br>
 Using the above, the code determines the number of bits in a scanline.
 Via a serial port interface the user can push data to the scanner.
 A line is preceded with a command which can be SCAN or STOP.
 The data is stored on the chip in block ram.
-If turned on the scanner reads out this memory via First In First Out (FIFO).
+Once turned on, the scanner reads out this memory via First In First Out (FIFO).
 ## Commands
 | command | reply |
 |---|---|